acierto/email-inputs/README.md

 #### subscribe

-If you are building a reactive application, and you have to listen for any changes to your input field that API method is available for that.
+If you are building a reactive application, and you have to listen for any changes to emails in the component, this API method is exactly for that.

 ```javascript
 var emailsInput = EmailsInput(inputContainerNode, options);